 Account-based marketing isn’t only an effective strategy for large enterprises, though; you can leverage ABM and unleash its power for your small business, too.

-Before trying out account-based marketing strategies on your own or hiring a lead gen agency to deliver ABM services for you, it’s essential to understand the concept yourself first.
-In this blog post, we provide an overview of ABM and discuss some of the key benefits of this approach for small businesses and startups.
+Before trying out ABM strategies on your own or hiring a lead gen agency to deliver account-based marketing services, it’s essential to understand the concept yourself first.
+In this blog post, we provide an overview of ABM, explain how to run a successful account-based marketing campaign, and discuss some of the key benefits of this approach for small businesses and startups.

 Account-based marketing is in many ways a form of inbound marketing that uses a hyper-targeted approach to identify specific, high-value accounts and their key decision-makers.
 Once identified, these decision-makers are pursued directly with messages and content that are tailored to their unique needs.
 So rather than simply attracting these leads to you, you’re actively targeting them and positioning your business as the solution to their problems.

-The main thing to note here is that account-based marketing focuses on the quality of accounts over the quantity.
+The main thing to note here is that account marketing focuses on the quality of accounts over the quantity.
 This approach can have numerous benefits:

 - Increase revenue and a higher return on investment.